Inspiaaa/HCoroutines/README.md

 // Import the library.
 using HCoroutines;

-public class Demo : Node2D {
+public partial class Demo : Node2D {
     public override void _Ready() {
         // Spawn a new coroutine that is managed by
         // the default CoroutineManager.